Mustapha Aga

-Kozbekçi Mustafa Ağa, known as Mustapha Aga in Sweden, was an Ottoman ambassador to the Swedish court in 1727.
+Kozbekçi Mustafa Agha, known as Mustapha Aga in Sweden, was an Ottoman ambassador to the Swedish court in 1727.
 One of his missions was to obtain a repayment of a royal debt which had been incurred by Charles XII of Sweden, but he failed in his mission.
 He was painted smoking nargile by George Engelhardt Schroeder (1684–1750).
+18th century oil painting is part of the Pera Museum Orientalist Painting Collection.

 He was succeeded by Yirmisekizzade Mehmed Said Efendi in his role as ambassador.